 Are there other activities in the community that may serve as a dependency or future input to this topic?

-None
+Subject to Work Track 5 as to geographic names and subject to the Objections work being done in Work Track 3.

 1.7.1.1 IGO/INGO Protections